 Marty loves working with two of her greatest joys—children and music.
 After attending a Music Together class with her son, she decided it would be a perfect fit to teach and still do her number one job as a stay-at-home mom.
 She is married to her husband, Mark, and they have a son, Miles, and a daughter, Macy.

-Marty teaches in Blaine and Stillwater.
+Marty teaches in Arden Hills and Blaine.

 The youngest of eight musical children, Sarah Berwald has been surrounded by music since birth and had the unique opportunity of singing with her whole family as one of the “Klemp Family Singers”.
 The Klemps sang extensively throughout Minnesota during the school year and toured nationally for three weeks each summer during Sarah’s childhood.
 Sarah developed her musical talents by taking piano and saxophone lessons early on, switching to the baritone saxophone in high school and was awarded The John Philip Sousa Award during her senior year.